planio-gmbh/rackstash/README.md

 # log, e.g. from the current thread or from the current environment.
 # Similar to the request_fields, this can be either a static Hash or an
 # object which responds to to_proc and returns a Hash there.
+#
+# Note that the proc is not executed in a controller instance and thus doesn't
+# directly have access to the controller state.
 config.rackstash.fields = lambda do
   {
     :thread_id => Thread.current.object_id,